-From the INPRS Web site or TRF Interactive Web site, calculate an estimate by using information from the member’s latest Social Security Statement.
-To be eligible for this Social Security Integration payment option, the member must be less than 62 years of age at retirement and must enter the estimated Social Security* income.
+From the TRF benefit estimate calculator on this site or in your online account, calculate an estimate by using information from your latest Social Security statement.
+To qualify for this Social Security Integration payment option, you must be less than age 62 at retirement and you must enter your estimated Social Security income.

 |Because survivor options (100 Percent Survivor Benefit, 66-2/3 Percent Survivor Benefit and 50 Percent Survivor Benefit, formerly options B-1, B-2, and B-3) provide for a survivor benefit, your monthly pension benefit is decreased.|

-100 Percent Survivor Benefit (formerly B-1): You will get a monthly benefit for life.
+You will get a monthly benefit for life.
 After you pass away, the same monthly benefit will be paid to your joint survivor beneficiary for his/her lifetime.
-Contact PERF if your joint survivor beneficiary is not a spouse; there are restrictions (age, child, etc.)
+Contact TRF if your joint survivor beneficiary is not a spouse; there are restrictions (age, child, etc.)

-Social Security Integration: If you retire between ages 50 and 62 you may combine the PERF monthly pension benefit with your estimated Social Security benefits.
+If you retire between ages 50 and 62, you may combine the TRF monthly pension benefit with your estimated Social Security benefits.
 INPRS pays a larger monthly benefit before age 62.
 The payment may be greatly reduced or terminated at age 62.
 Your estimated monthly Social Security payment determines if your INPRS payment will be reduced or terminated.
 INPRS does not work in conjunction with Social Security.
-This selection will not impact the benefit received from Social Security.
+This option will not impact the benefit received from Social Security.

 The minimum amount provision makes sure you or your beneficiary will get a total pension benefit that is at least the balance of what you have in your ASA when you retire.
 If you die before then, your beneficiary will receive the balance of the amount due.
 Your beneficiary will receive this money as a lump sum or in monthly payments.